amarantha-k/cbas/_drafts/primer-beer.md

 Notice anything funny here?
 Analytics can accept mutli-statement inputs and executes them as a batch, which is something new if you're coming from N1QL.
 Let's take a look at the returns one at a time.

-The first statement above looks in the Analytics system catalogs for datasets that have been created in the "Default" dataverse.
+The first statement above looks in the Analytics system catalogs for datasets that have been created in the *Default* dataverse.
 At this point, assuming that you are just getting started, you will see only your two new shadow datasets:

     [ {